Warwicko/patches/README.md

     * Make sure to click **yes** for overwriting any files and merging folders.
     * Make sure the `/atmosphere/` folder in the zip merges with the atmosphere folder on your SD card!
 You should not have an `/atmosphere/atmosphere/` folder, nor should you have an `/sd/`, `/fusee/`, or `/hekate/` folder on your SD card.

-3. Boot into atmosphere, You should now be using signature patches.
+3. Boot into atmosphere.
+You should now be using signature patches.

 ## Hekate Patches (EZ Mode)

-If you wish to start your CFW with Hekate, we highly suggest chainloading fusee-primary, this is the best method to boot Atmosphere without directly pushing fusee-primary.bin.
+If you wish to start your CFW with Hekate, we highly suggest chainloading fusee-primary.
+This is the best method to boot Atmosphere without directly pushing fusee-primary.bin.

-To chainload atmosphere place the [latest fusee-primary.bin](https://github.com/Atmosphere-NX/Atmosphere/releases/latest/download/fusee-primary.bin) in `/bootloader/payloads/` then edit your hekate_ipl.ini to contain the following.
+To chainload atmosphere place the [latest fusee-primary.bin](https://github.com/Atmosphere-NX/Atmosphere/releases/latest/download/fusee-primary.bin) in `/bootloader/payloads/` then edit your hekate_ipl.ini to contain the following,
 ```ini
 [Atmosphere CFW]
 payload=bootloader/payloads/fusee-primary.bin